 Sure Signal: Sure Signal is a device that boosts indoor 3G mobile phone signal.
 It's a great solution for Vodafone customers who suffer from 'low bars' at home or work.

 VoLTE: stands for Voice over Long Term Evolution.
 VoLTE allows voice calls to be carried across a 4G data network instead of 3G or 2G.
 Vodafone first trialled VoLTE technology in early 2015.
-VoLTE is not yet in use in New Zealand.
+Vodafone now supports VoLTE, and was the first NZ carrier to launch VoLTE, on June 6, 2019.

 U900: 3G on the 900MHz frequency, used mostly for rural and marine areas, where there's a greater distance between cell sites.
 It also provides better indoor 3G coverage.